Neo-Ciber94/PostPad/README.md

 ## What is PostPad?

-PostPad allow you to create and share publications.
+PostPad allow you to create and share posts.

 > **Website**: <https://postpad.vercel.app/>